-• When the following conditions occur: 1) An FLD instruction signals a stack overflow or underflow, 2) the FLD instruction splits a page-boundary or a 64 byte cache line boundary, 3) the instruction matches a Debug Register on the high page or cache line respectively, and 4) the FLD has a stack fault and a memory fault on a split access, the processor will only signal the stack fault and the debug exception will not be taken. - When a data breakpoint is set on the ninth and/or tenth byte(s) of a floating-point store using the Extended Real data type, and an unmasked floating-point exception occurs on the store, the break point will not be captured. - When any instruction has multiple debug register matches, and any one of those debug registers is enabled in DR7, all of the matches should be reported in DR6 when the processor goes to the debug handler.
+- When the following conditions occur: 1) An FLD instruction signals a stack overflow or underflow, 2) the FLD instruction splits a page-boundary or a 64 byte cache line boundary, 3) the instruction matches a Debug Register on the high page or cache line respectively, and 4) the FLD has a stack fault and a memory fault on a split access, the processor will only signal the stack fault and the debug exception will not be taken. - When a data breakpoint is set on the ninth and/or tenth byte(s) of a floating-point store using the Extended Real data type, and an unmasked floating-point exception occurs on the store, the break point will not be captured. - When any instruction has multiple debug register matches, and any one of those debug registers is enabled in DR7, all of the matches should be reported in DR6 when the processor goes to the debug handler.
 This is not true during a REP instruction.
-As an example, during execution of a REP MOVSW instruction the first iteration a load matches DR0 and DR2 and sets DR6 as FFFF0FF5h.
-On a subsequent iteration of the instruction, a load matches only DR0.
+As an example, during execution of a REP MOVSW instruction the first iteration a load matches DRO and DR2 and sets DR6 as FFFF0FF5h.
+On a subsequent iteration of the instruction, a load matches only DRO.
 The DR6 register is expected to still contain FFFF0FF5h, but the processor will update DR6 to FFFF0FF1h.

 A Data breakpoint that is set on a load to uncacheable memory may be ignored due to an internal segment register access conflict.
 In this case the system will continue to execute instructions, bypassing the intended breakpoint.
 Avoiding having instructions that access segment descriptor registers e.g. LGDT, LIDT close to the UC load, and avoiding serialized instructions before the UC load will reduce the occurrence of this erratum.

 Implication: Certain debug mechanisms do not function as expected on the processor.
-Workaround: None at this time.

-Status: For the steppings affected, see the Summary Table of Changes.
-S7 Cascading of performance counters does not work correctly when forced overflow is enabled Problem: The performance counters are organized into pairs.
-When the CASCADE bit of the Counter Configuration Control Register (CCCR) is set, a counter that overflows will continue to count in the other counter of the pair.
-The FORCE_OVF bit forces the counters to overflow on every non-zero increment.
-When the FORCE_OVF bit is set, the counter overflow bit will be set but the counter no longer cascades.
+S7 Cascading of performance counters does not work correctly when forced overflow is enabled the Counter Configuration Control Register (CCCR) is set, a counter that overflows will continue to count in the other counter of the pair.
+The counter no longer cascades.